No Fly List

 The No Fly List, maintained by the United States federal government's Threat Screening Center (TSC), is one of several lists used by the Transportation Security Administration's Secure Flight program and airlines to decide who to allow to board airline flights.
 The TSC's No Fly List is a list of people who are prohibited from boarding commercial aircraft for travel within, into, or out of the United States.
 This list has also been used to divert aircraft away from U.S. airspace that do not have start- or end-point destinations within the United States.
 The number of people on the list rises and falls according to threat and intelligence reporting.
 There were reportedly 16,000 names on the list in 2011, in 2012, and in 2013.

 The list—along with Secondary Security Screening Selection, which tags would-be passengers for extra inspection—was created after the September 11 attacks of 2001.
-The No Fly List, the Selectee List, and the Terrorist Watch List were created by George W. Bush's administration and have continued through the administrations of Barack Obama, Donald Trump, Joe Biden as well as the current Donald Trump Presidency.
+The No Fly List, the Selectee List, and the Terrorist Watch List were created by the George W. Bush administration and has continued through all subsequent presidential administrations.
 Former U.S. Senate Intelligence Committee chair Dianne Feinstein said in May 2010: "The no-fly list itself is one of our best lines of defense."
 However, the list has been criticized on civil liberties and due process grounds, due in part to its potential for ethnic, religious, economic, political, or racial profiling and discrimination.
 It has raised concerns about privacy and government secrecy and has been criticized as prone to false positives.

 The No Fly List is different from the Terrorist Watch List, a much longer list of people said to be suspected of some involvement with terrorism.
 As of June 2014, the Terrorist Watch List is estimated to contain over 2,484,446 records, consisting of 1,877,139 individual identities.